asymmetricmedia/asym.me/assembly/uneasy.md

 The general purpose internet wasn’t ever going to be the emancipatory environemnt it was advertised to be.
 How could it be?
-As Andrew Feenberg states in his “10 Paradoxes of technology” https://www.sfu.ca/~andrewf/paradoxes.pdf the way technologies have developed should not be seen as producing the best possible outcomes, such that the technologies we have around us today are the manifest destiny of technological progress.
+As Andrew Feenberg states in his “10 Paradoxes of technology”[^1] the way technologies have developed should not be seen as producing the best possible outcomes, such that the technologies we have around us today are the manifest destiny of technological progress.
 No, at every stage,  the radically emancipatory potential of technologies is constrained by social imperatives.
 And in our age the top imperative comes from the top, from the investor class who rules the production chains.

 When the satisfactory deployment of any new technology is always proportional to how much investment is attracted, its obvious that new technologies will only be implemented in ways which suit the interests of the investor classes, which are to make as much money in as short a time as possible, by enclosing and extracting maximum value from users.
-This drive to the bottom, producing platforms which maximise sensationalism, conflict and contraversy while at the same time spying on and manipulating their users behaviour, fulfil this short-term profit imperative best, producing a world of fly-by-night, maximally exploitative commercial entities which rile us up, burn us out, and leave us
+This drive to the bottom, producing platforms which maximise sensationalism, conflict and controversy while at the same time spying on and manipulating their users behaviour, fulfil this short-term profit imperative best, producing a world of fly-by-night, maximally exploitative commercial entities which rile us up, burn us out, and leave us